Nottingham Trent University: Student residences

+The university guarantees accommodation in Nottingham for first-year undergraduate and postgraduate students, subject to eligibility criteria and application deadlines.
+NTU accommodation is divided into three main categories: university-managed halls, halls operated in partnership with private provider UPP, and privately managed accommodation approved by the university.

+The university offers over 15,000 student beds within walking distance of its campuses, with a range of room types including en-suite rooms, shared facilities, studios and apartments designed to suit different budgets and preferences.
+Accommodation is available for undergraduate, postgraduate and returning students, as well as short-term and single-semester stays.

+Halls of residence are located both on and off campus, particularly around the City Campus, where several halls are within walking distance of teaching facilities and Nottingham city centre.
+Additional accommodation is provided at Clifton and Brackenhurst campuses, while students at NTU Mansfield may live in university accommodation or private housing nearby.

+Student accommodation is supported by a dedicated team of Student Accommodation Support Officers (SASOs), who provide assistance with wellbeing, settling into halls, and resolving disputes.
+The university also offers an Accommodation Hub service to provide guidance on housing options and bookings.

 Sport

 NTU sports scholars have competed in the summer and winter Olympic Games, the Commonwealth Games and world championships.
 NTU alumni include England Rugby player Nick Easter and GB Hockey players Crista Cullen and Alastair Wilson.

 In July 1989 it hosted the international Cerebral Palsy Games, funded by the city and county councils, and the Spastics Society.

 The 2010 world number one golfer and honorary graduate Lee Westwood opened the new Lee Westwood Sports Centre on the university's Clifton campus.
 The centre has sport and athlete support facilities, including sports halls, studios and fitness suites, and a nutrition training centre.